Precise characterization of the prior predictive distribution of deep ReLU networks: Related Work

 \section{Related Work}

 Although Bayesian inference in deep learning has recently risen in popularity, surprisingly little work has been devoted to investigating standard priors and their implied implicit biases in neural architectures.
 Only through the lens of infinite width, progress has been made \citep{neal1996priors}, establishing a Gaussian process behaviour at the output of the network.
-More recently, \citet{lee2017deep} and \citet{matthews2018gaussian} extended this result to arbitrary depth.
+More recently, \citet{lee2018dnngp} and \citet{matthews2018gaussian} extended this result to arbitrary depth.
 We give a brief introduction in Section \ref{nngp-section}.
 Due to their appealing Gaussian process formulation, infinite width networks have been extensively studied theoretically, leading to novel insights into the training dynamics under gradient descent \citep{jacot2018neural} and generalization \citep{arora2019finegrained}.
-Although theoretically very attractive, the usage of infinite width has been severely limited by its inferior empirical performance \citep{arora2019exact}.
-Gaining insights into this gap through the study of finite width networks is thus highly relevant for practical applications.
-In the finite regime, however, such precise characterizations in function space have been elusive so far and largely limited to empirical insights \citep{flam2017mapping, warpingbayes} and investigations of the heavy-tailedness of layers \citep{vladimirova2019understanding, fortuin2021bayesian}.
-Finally, we would like to acknowledge that \cite{zavatone2021exact} concurrently derived similar results on the characterization of the prior predictive distribution of finite width networks, however, we did not discover them until after we had completed this work.
-Note also that our novel limiting behaviours (cf.\ Sec.\ \ref{limiting_section}) and our analytical insights into heavy-tailedness (cf.\ Sec.\ \ref{kurtosis}) clearly distinguish our work from theirs.
-In addition, our results also offer valuable guidance on prior design for ML practitioners (cf.\ Sec.\ \ref{sec:prior_design}).